jymcheong/OpenEDR/readme.md

 **If the page does not load, it means there's some connectivity issues to resolve.**

-Otherwise you will see Powershell commands for installing host agents.
-The first command sets the path to the SFTP configuration zip file.
+Otherwise you will see Powershell commands for installing host agents. **Copy everything.**

 ### Use Powershell commands to install host agents